vishakhadhonde9/Jenkins/Session-5] Maven Project.md

 - Do setup for Maven and JDK tool which is installed already while configuring Jenkins 1st time.

-- Dashboard --> Manage Jenkins --> Tools --> JDK installations amd  Add JDK --> Enter Name --> install
+- Dashboard --> Manage Jenkins --> Tools --> JDK installations and  Add JDK --> Enter Name --> install automatically.
 - Create new item.
 - Add Description.
 - Select Source Code Management as git and add git repo link.